lainio/err2/README.md

 - Go's standard lib's flag pkg integration (similar to `glog`)
 - Continue removing unused parts from `assert` pkg
 - More documentation, repairing for some sort of marketing

-##### 0.9.3
-- Recruit someone to try test result processing for unit-tests and bring support for IDEs like VC